 More places to visit and travel to near Kutaisi:

 - Motsameta Monastery – another monastery, with

 interestingcliff-edge setting.
 OkatseCanyon – beautiful canyon for a shorter walking trip.

-Accommodation in Kutaisi
+Hotels and hostels in Kutaisi

 Svaneti, Northwest Georgia

 Svaneti mountain range in northwest Georgia offers amazing mountain treks and breathtaking scenery.
 It‘s one of the most beautiful areas of Georgia that no one should miss.
 The whole area is also known for a huge number of defensive towers you can find in every village.